The Difference Between Public & Private IP Addresses

 Most importantly, public IPs allow users access to their machines remotely.
 So long as the public IP address is known, users can install and configure services, such as VPN, on their server.
 This is done by utilizing their Public IP address provided to them by their ISP/Provider.

-You might instinctively want to compare public and private IP addresses like apples to oranges.
-After all, they are antonyms of each other.
-But in reality, they work in a partnership.
+You might instinctively want to examine the differences between public and private IP addresses like apples to oranges.
+After all, “public” and “private” are antonyms of each other.
+But in reality, both types of IP addresses work in a partnership.

 Public IP addresses are provided by the ISP, but private IPs are designated by the router to a specific device on the local network.
 Where public IPs are completely unique and exclusive to one network, private IPs are used by devices inside the local networks sharing an address from a smaller range.
 Because Private IP addresses, or sometimes known as internal IP addresses, aren’t routed on the Internet, they need public IPs in order to access the Internet.